 Williams was paid $102,513 in 2010, including overtime.
 He is now receiving retirement benefits and living in Las Vegas.

-Neither Boroujerdi nor Ghafelebashi could be reached for comment.
-Their lawyer also declined to comment.
-The settlement agreements say that both men disputed and denied the allegations.
+Boroujerdi could not be reached for comment.
+His lawyer also declined to comment.
+The settlement agreements say both Ghafelebashi and Boroujerdi disputed and denied the allegations.

 California Watch obtained the settlement agreements with the three instructors and the formal statements of charges against Boroujerdi and Ghafelebashi through a public records request.
 The statements of charges detail the allegations regarding falsification of grades and attendance records involving Boroujerdi and Ghafelebashi.